replicatedhq/kots.io/content/kotsadm/updating/patching-with-kustomize.md

 ### Upstream

 The `upstream` directory mirrors exactly the content pushed to a release.
-This includes the template functions, preflight checks, support-bundle, config options, license etc. In addition it has a `userdata` directory which includes the license file, config file, etc.
+This includes the template functions, preflight checks, support-bundle, config options, license etc. In addition, it has a `userdata` directory which includes the license file, config file, etc.

 **Note:** With the exception of `upstream/userdata`, no changes should be made in the `upstream` directory as they are overwritten on each new release.

 ### Base

 After KOTS processes and renders the `upstream`, it puts those files in the `base` directory.
-Any non-deployable manifests such as template functions, preflight checks, config options, etc. are removed and only the "deployable" application (i.e. deployable with `kubectl apply`) will be placed here.
+Any non-deployable manifests such as template functions, preflight checks, config options, etc. are removed, and only the "deployable" application (i.e. deployable with `kubectl apply`) will be placed here.

 **Note:** No changes should be made in the `base` directory as they are overwritten on each new release.